sparkflows/sparkflows-docs/docs/tutorials/etl/time-function.rst

 In the above workflow:

-- The 'CSV' Node reads in the CSV data from HDFS.
+- The 'CSV' processor reads in the CSV data from HDFS.
-- The 'StringToDate' Node converts the column Date, which is in string format to 'timestamp'.
+- The 'StringToDate' processor converts the column Date, which is in string format to 'timestamp'.
-- The 'TimeFunctions' Node takes in the timestamp column and then applies various timefunctions to it to generate additional output columns.
+- The 'TimeFunctions' processor takes in the timestamp column and then applies various timefunctions to it to generate additional output columns.

-The below diagram shows the dialog box for the TimeFunctions Processor.
-We selected the timestamp column as the input, and various time functions to be applied to it.
+The diagram below shows the dialog box for the TimeFunctions processor.
+Timestamp column was selected as input, and various time functions were applied to it.

 .. figure:: ../../_assets/tutorials/dataset/30.PNG
    :alt: Dataset